 Museum thefts or illicit trafficking of cultural heritage occur more often than all of us think.
 The recent thefts in 2020 of iconic paintings by the world’s greatest artists remind us just how important risk management is to the the security of museum collections and affiliated institutions.
 Likewise, newspapers recount headline-making tales of horrific smash and grab museum burglaries that rarely, only rarely, have happily ever after endings where the paintings come home undamaged, if they come home at all.
-In this ten-hour course, taught by security expert Dick Drent, participants will explore practical and innovative approaches to protecting against common and uncommon threats such as theft, vandalism, natural disasters, fire and environmental hazards and violent acts.
+This ten-hour eCourse will explore practical and innovative approaches to protecting against common and uncommon threats such as theft, vandalism, natural disasters, fire and environmental hazards and violent acts.

 Key concepts covered include: